OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     10.1 20.2 3.141592653589793
     A B C

-The named argument 'sep' is used to define what separate to include between the additional terms of the array.
+The named argument 'sep' is used to define what seperate to include between the additional terms of the array.
 Future revisions of InputFileGenerator will hopefully be able to detect this automatically.